Business

 Upon completion of this course, the student will be able to:

-- demonstrate the ability to analyze and solve application problems.
+- analyze and solve application problems.

 - solve for unknowns by using formulas, variables, and equations.